rossetti/KSLBook/docs/04-Chapter4.md

     }
 ```

-Here we see the same basic logic as in the previous example, except in this case we can use the queue.
-The queue is checked to see if it is empty, if not the next customer is removed and their service scheduled.
+Here we see the same basic logic as in the previous example, except in this case we can use the resource and the queue.
+First, a unit of the pharmacist is released.
+Then, the queue is checked to see if it is empty, if not, a unit of the pharmacist is seized and the next customer is removed.
+Then, the customer's service is scheduled.
 We always handle the departing customer by grabbing it from the message attached to the event via the `event.message` property.
 This departing customer is sent to a private method that collects statistics on the customer.
 Notice two items.
 First, it is perfectly okay to call other methods from within the event routines.
 In fact, this is encouraged and can help organize your code.

 Secondly, we are passing along the instance of `QObject` until it is no longer needed.
 In the `departingSystem` method, we get the current simulation time via the `time` property that is available to all model elements.
 This property represents the current simulation time.
 We then subtract off the time that the `QObject` was created by using the `createTime` property of the departing customer.
 This is assigned to the value property of an instance of `Response` called `mySystemTime.`  This causes the system time of every departing customer to be collected and statistics reported.
-The process of collecting statistics on `QObject` instances is extremely common and only works if you understand how to pass the `QObject` instance along via the `KSLEvent` instances.
+The process of collecting statistics on `QObject` instances is extremely common and works if you understand how to pass the `QObject` instance along via the `KSLEvent` instances.

 There is another little tidbit that is occurring in the reference coded snippet.
 Earlier in the arrivals code snippet, you might not have noticed the following line of code: